abacusmodeling/abacus-develop/docs/advanced/interface/phonopy.md

 # Phonopy

-[Phonopy](https://github.com/phonopy/phonopy) (Note: please use the `develop` branch, rather than the `master` branch until the abacus interface has been merged into phonopy's `master` branch.) is a powerful package to calculate phonon and related properties.
-It has provided interface with ABACUS.
+[Phonopy](https://phonopy.github.io/phonopy) is a powerful package to calculate phonon and related properties.
+The ABACUS interface has been added in Phonopy v.2.19.1.
 In the following, we take the FCC aluminum as an example:

 1. To obtain supercells ($2\times 2\times 2$) with displacements, run phonopy:

 ```
 phonopy -d --dim="2 2 2" --abacus
 ```

 2. Calculate forces on atoms in the supercells with displacements.
 For each SCF calculation, you should specify `stru_file` with `STRU-{number}` and `cal_force=1` in INPUT in order to calculate force using ABACUS.
 Be careful not to relax the structures

 ```
 echo 'stru_file ./STRU-001' >> INPUT
 ```

 3. Then create 'FORCE_SETS' file using ABACUS inteface:

 ```
 phonopy -f ./disp-{number}/OUT*/running*.log
 ```

 4. Calculate the phonon dispersion:

 ```
 phonopy band.conf --abacus
 ```

 using the following `band.conf` file:

 ```
 ATOM_NAME = Al
 DIM = 2 2 2